sheltermanager/asm3/README.md

 The version 44 Debian package has libapache2-mod-wsgi-py3 as a dependency and will install Apache 2 if you don't already have it available.

-For older versions of, install Apache with:
+For older versions, install Apache with:

 ```
 apt-get install apache2 libapache2-mod-wsgi-py3